Executive Director - R. Larry Taylor, Ed.D.

-R. Larry Taylor received a BS Degree from Cumberland College in the areas of learning and behavior disorders, elementary education and a Master's Degree in Special Education.
-Larry holds certifications from Eastern Kentucky University and the University of Kentucky in a variety of areas in education.
+Dr. Larry Taylor received a Doctorate in Education Degree from the University Louisville in the area of Educational Leadership and Organizational Development.
 Larry worked 23 years in local school districts serving in the role of teacher of exceptional children, school counselor, instructional supervisor, director of special education and assistant superintendent of personnel, curriculum and instruction.

 Field Training Coordinator - Kimberly Howard, M.Ed.

 Kimberly Howard graduated from Morehead State University with an undergraduate degree in Moderate to Severe Disabilities (P-12) and Master’s Degree in Educational Counseling with a Rank 1 in Learning and Behavior Disorders (P – 12).
 For the past several years Kimberly has been a Field Training Coordinator for Kentucky Autism Training Center.
 Prior to working at Kentucky Autism Training Center Kimberly taught in a highly structured classroom in Fleming county Kentucky for students diagnosed with autism and for children that needed autism like supports.
 Prior to teaching in the highly structured classroom Kimberly was a special education teacher for several years teaching at the elementary, middle and high school levels in Menifee, Rowan and Fleming Counties.
 In her current role at KATC, Kimberly provides direct training and technical assistance to education staff, social and community personnel, counselors, job coaches and families